 We booked the “Astonishing Views” Airbnb located off of Placeta Del Almez in the Albaicín neighborhood.
 The rooftop was a great place to relax before dinner and watch the sunset.
 The price was 165 EUR / per night, but the property has three bedrooms which fits up to 6 people and air-conditioning.
 Really consider a booking with A/C. It is almost necessary when visiting Southern Spain in the summer!

-2021 Update: This exact property is no longer on Airbnb, however I have found some great alternative options in the same neighborhood with the same stunning views with patios.
+2023 Update: This exact property is no longer on Airbnb, however I have found some great alternative options in the same neighborhood with the same stunning views with patios, starting with my favorites.

 What To Do in Granada